galaxyproject/training-material/topics/transcriptomics/tutorials/network-analysis-with-heinz/tutorial.md

 ## Visualize the output: visualize the optimal subnetwork

-The result we got from the last step is not very human-readable, isn't it?
+The result we got from the last step is not very human-readable, is it?
 It is a little painful to understand the Heinz result directly.
 Therefore we need to visualize the output by making it into graphs.

 > ### {% icon hands_on %} Hands-on: visualize the optimal subnetwork
 >